 1903 Set amount of revenue from property taxes for state purposes at \$275,000 per year.
+1303 set amount of revenue from property taxes for state purposes at \$275,000 per year.
 Changed the rate of the net profits tax on mining from 1% to the same rate as paid on other property.
 Repealed license tax on bankers.
 1905 Set amount of revenue from property taxes for state purposes at \$350,000 per year.
-Authorized road districts with bonding authority and levy authority to repay bonds.
+Authorized road districts with handing authority and love authority to ronay hands 1007 Authorized road districts with bonding authority and levy authority to repay bonds.
 1907 Set amount of revenue from property taxes for state purposes at \$500,000 per year.
 Expanded the exemption created during territorial days for property not over \$1,000 in value and belonging to orphans and widows by adding Civil War veterans.
 (See 1890 and 1893.)
 1909 Set amount of revenue from property taxes for state purposes at \$600,000 per year.
 Amended the school funding distribution formula by adding number of teachers in rural high school districts as the basis for part of the funding.
 Provided for road districts to receive 75% of the general tax revenue raised for roads.
-Authorized highway districts with bonding authority and levy authority to repay bonds and to pay for operating expenses with no apparent levy limit.
-Authorized county road system with authority to levy within set limits and additional levy authority to repay bonds.
+Authorized highway districts with bonding authority and levy authority to repay bonds and to pay for operating expenses with no apparent levy limit. a species & a partial and a supplied to the su Authorized county road system with authority to levy within set limits and additional levy authority to repay bonds.
 1911 Set amount of revenue from property taxes for state purposes at \$900,000 per year.
-Required all future road taxes to be paid in money (discontinued allowing payment by working on the road).
+Required all future road taxes to be paid in money (discontinued allowing payment by working on the road). the road).
 Authorized highway districts to levy for bridges.
 Exempted improvements not over \$200 in value.
 (New) Enacted a gross receipts tax at 3% on all companies doing business in the state.
-Added car companies and sleeping car companies to the operating property assessed by the state board of equalization and apportioned to the counties with main line track.
+Added car companies and sleeping car companies to the operating property assessed by the state board of equalization and apportioned to the counties with main line track. board of equalization and apportioned to the counties with main line track.